andersonpem/go-blackjack/README.md

 - The ace (1) value depends on the following rule: if the value in hand will surpass 21, its value is one.
 Otherwise, it's 11.

-- If the sum of the cards in hand surpass 21, the player loses.
+- If the sum of the cards in hand surpasses 21, the player loses.

 ## Some casino caveats